 All students in the music program are required to complete a core curriculum that insures a broad exposure to our intellectual heritage.
 The studies include English language and literature, communication (via student recital performance requirements), mathematics and/or computer science, foreign culture, humanities, natural and/or physical sciences, history, religion, social science, physical education, and cultural experiences.
-The program is intended to integrate liberal arts background study with professional studies to develop well-qualified musicians.
+The program is intended to integrate liberal arts background study with music studies to develop well-qualified musicians.

 North Greenville University is an accredited institutional member of the National Association of Schools of Music.
 In addition, the University is an “All Steinway” institution.